ivmai/bdwgc/doc/overview.md

 and his [book](http://www.cs.kent.ac.uk/people/staff/rej/gcbook/gcbook.html).

-**The following papers describe the collector algorithms we use and the underlying design decisions at a higher level.**
+**The following papers describe the collector algorithms we use and the underlying design decisions at a higher level:**

 (Some of the lower level details can be found [here](gcdescr.md).)